adhirajpandey/Amazon-Scraper/README.md

 # Description

-This Project allows you to scrape data from amazon website.
+This Project allows you to scrape search results and product information from amazon website.

 Below are the scrapers used in this project :